Prospective students applying from another college/university or post-graduate status.

 Stanford University code is 4704.
 No department code is needed.

 - GRE General Test (GRE) is required for all applicants.
 The department does not accept the GMAT, LSAT, or MCAT in lieu of the GRE exam.

-- GRE exam should be taken no later than December for timely submission of scores.
+- GRE exam should be taken no later than one month prior to the deadline for timely submission of scores.
 Applicants must be able to enter their self-reported scores before submitting the application.

 - Applicants may choose to submit their scores to the university at the time of the test session; self-reported scores must be submitted before the application deadline.